AngleProtocol/angle-docs/side-products/merkl/README.md

 ![Merkl Improvements](../../.gitbook/assets/improve-reward-mechanism.png)

+**Merkl is non custodial for LPs**: earning rewards on Merkl incurs **no risk of funds** and requires no specific smart contract interactions for LPs.
+They can retain the custody of their liquidity while receiving rewards.
+They can also customize their positions to maximize their earnings from fees and incentives, enjoying all possibilities enabled by concentrated liquidity type of AMMs.

+Merkl is compatible with [liquidity position managers](helpers.md) like [Gamma](https://app.gamma.xyz) or [Arrakis](https://www.arrakis.finance).
+This means that it's possible to provide liquidity via Gamma on a pool and to be rewarded without taking any further action (no need to stake the Gamma or Arrakis token).
+As such, using Merkl to incentivize a pool is perfectly equivalent to incentivizing an Arrakis or a Gamma token directly.
+It's even better in the sense that **users don't have to stake their tokens when using Merkl.**

+Merkl has a low maintenance fee applied to incentives distributed.
+Excluding gas when claiming rewards, there is no cost to use the platform for Liquidity Providers.

 {% hint style="info" %}
 Merkl accepts incentives of any ERC-20 token on any pool of the supported AMMs.
 For the list of chains and AMMs supported by Merkl (along with other info for each chain), check out [this page](helpers.md).
+If you want to add support to a new chain or a new concentrated liquidity AMM, drop a message on the Merkl channel of the [Angle Discord server](https://discord.gg/ByFYzSUt).
 {% endhint %}

-Earning rewards on Merkl incurs **no risk of funds** and requires no specific smart contract interactions for LPs: they can retain the custody of their liquidity while receiving rewards.
-They can also customize their positions to maximize their earnings from fees and incentives, enjoying all possibilities enabled by concentrated liquidity type of AMMs.

-Merkl is compatible with [liquidity position managers](helpers.md) like [Gamma](https://app.gamma.xyz) or [Arrakis](https://www.arrakis.finance).
-This means that it's possible to provide liquidity via Gamma on a pool and to be rewarded without taking any further action (no need to stake the Gamma or Arrakis token). **As such, using Merkl to incentivize a pool is perfectly equivalent to incentivizing an Arrakis or a Gamma token directly.
-It's even better in the sense that users don't have to stake their tokens when using Merkl.**

-Merkl has a low maintenance fee applied to incentives distributed.
-Excluding gas when claiming rewards, there is no cost to use the platform for Liquidity Providers.

 ## ⚙️ Mechanism

-Merkl is based on an off-chain script that looks at the on-chain data of the incentivized pools.
+Merkl is based on an offchain script that looks at the onchain data of the incentivized pools.
 It then computes the rewards for all LPs of these pools according to the preferences of the incentivizor.
-Based on this, the script aggregates all reward distribution data in a Merkle tree, then compressed it into a Merkle root and pushes on-chain to allow LPs to claim their rewards.
+Based on this, the script aggregates all reward distribution data in a Merkle tree, then compressed it into a Merkle root and pushes onchain to allow LPs to claim their rewards.

 The script is ran regularly for the period between when it is executed and its last execution.
-Every time the script is ran, it only looks at the on-chain data related specifically to this period of time.
+Every time the script is ran, it only looks at the onchain data related specifically to this period of time.

 ![Merkl Script](../../.gitbook/assets/docs-merkl-script.png)